 - Enter the term and CRN.

-Go to the Waitlist Priority for Boomer Bear.
-Type a number less than 1.00000.
+Go to the Waitlist Priority field and type a number less than 1.00000.
 This can be a decimal number.
 0.500000 is a good place to start.
 This will allow other numbers to be entered on either side if future students need to be entered.

 Roll back and next block.
 The students have now been re-ordered on the screen.
 Notice that even though Boomer Bear has a Sequence number that is higher, he is at the top of the list because his Waitlist Priority is lower